Sonya Jason teaches private lessons?!

 What days and times are available?

-Lessons may be scheduled Tuesday or Wednesday afternoons between 3pm and 8pm.
+Lessons may be scheduled on Tuesday afternoons between 3pm and 8pm.

 You may choose the available time slot that is most convenient for you.